Dr Alison Wiggins

 - Middle English literature

-I currently hold an AHRC Leadership Fellowship for the project Archives and Writing Lives (2017-19, PI 100%), which examines the impact of digital scholarship on archival research and the cultural implications of digtial encoding.
-The research focuses upon the letters of Mary, Queen of Scots, and the financial accounts of Chatsworth House in the Tudor period.
+During 2017-19 I held an AHRC Leadership Fellowship to lead the project Archives and Writing Lives, which examined the impact of digital scholarship on archival research.
+The research focused upon the letters of Mary, Queen of Scots, and the Tudor financial accounts of Chatsworth House.
+Related resulting activities have included my role on the Steering Group for the Chatsworth House Devonshire Inheritance Project, 2021-23.

-In 2017 I completed my monograph on Bess of Hardwick's Letters: Language, Materiality and Early Modern Epistolary Culture for the series Material Readings in Early Modern Culture (Routledge), one of the outputs of my AHRC-funded project The Letters of Bess of Hardwick, (PI 100%, 2008-12).
-Other outputs from this project included an interactive online edition with images and annotated transcripts of c.250 letters www.bessofhardwick.org (243k page views during 2013-17; data shared with and a landing page created within Women's Early Modern Letters Online; assignment to the OED Historical Reading Programme) and an exhibition at National Trust property Hardwick Hall and The National Archives.
+In 2017 I completed my monograph on Bess of Hardwick's Letters: Language, Materiality and Early Modern Epistolary Culture for the series Material Readings in Early Modern Culture (Routledge), one of the outputs of AHRC-funded project that I led as PI, The Letters of Bess of Hardwick.
+Other outputs from this project included an Open Access interactive online edition with images and annotated transcripts of c.250 letters www.bessofhardwick.org (243k page views during 2013-17; data shared with and a landing page created within Women's Early Modern Letters Online; assignment to the OED Historical Reading Programme) and an exhibition at National Trust property Hardwick Hall and The National Archives.

-Another strand of my research focuses upon Middle English literature, its meanings and appropriations over time.
+Another strand of my research and teaching focuses upon Middle English literature, its meanings and appropriations over time.
+I am currently co-editing, with Prof. Rory Critten, a student edition of the Middle English Seven Sages of Rome for the TEAMS series (Teaching Association for Medieval Studies, University of Rochester).
 I have published on Middle English romance, medieval literary manuscripts and the afterlives of Chaucer's works.
-In 2005 I held a Folger Shakespeare Library Fellowship for the project 'What did Renaissance Readers write in their printed copies of Chaucer?'
 In 2012 I co-authored a book on medieval romance and its cultural, material and manuscript contexts (with Dr Nicholas Perkins) to accompany the Bodleian Library Romance of the Middle Ages exhibition.

-I am a Co-Director of the University of Glasgow Textual Editing Lab.
+Since 2018 I have been co-director of the University of Glasgow Textual Editing Lab.
 I am a member of the University's Centre for Gender History and an advisory board member for Studies in Variation Contacts and Change in English (University of Helsinki) and the AHRC Manuscript Pamphleteering in Early Student England Project (Universities of Birmingham and Bristol).
-Since 2015 I have reviewed for journals that include The Library, Archives, New Medieval Literatures, The Journal of the Early Book Society and The Yearbook of Langland Studies.
+I regularly review for journals that have most recently include The Library, Archives, Digital Scholarship in the Humanities, English Studies, Review of English Studies, New Medieval Literatures, The Journal of the Early Book Society, Journal on Computing and Cultural Heritage, and The Yearbook of Langland Studies.
 Since 2017 I have served as a member of the AHRC Peer Review College.

 I joined the English Language & Linguistics Subject Area at the University of Glasgow in 2006.
 I was previously (2002-6) Research Officer and web manager at the AHRC Centre for Editing Lives and Letters (CELL) at Queen Mary, University of London (now located at UCL), where I contributed to a range of digital archival projects that included the The Letters of William Herle (with Dr Robyn Adams).
 Prior to my appointment at CELL, I was employed at the University of Sheffield as Research Associate for The Auchinleck Manuscript, one the National Library of Scotland's Digital Resources (2003; data shared with JISC/HRI for Manuscripts Online, 2013).
 I am a graduate of the University of Kent (BA English Literature, 1st Class; MA Medieval and Tudor Studies, distinction) and the University of Sheffield (PhD, funded by a three-year full University Scholarship).